Comparing The 10 Best Video CDN Providers for Live Streaming in 2026

 Basic Functionality:

 All video content hosted on Dacast is delivered via top-tier CDNs from Akamai and Limelight.
 Our streaming solution includes various security features, offers 24/7 customer support, and an easy-to-use online video platform.
-All of this is available through every plan level.
-Dacast also uses an HTML5 video player to provide you with better performance, which you can customize to your own needs.
+This can be acquired through every plan level.

 Pros: